ibm-cloud-docs/satellite/data-security.md

 ## Where is my information stored?
 {: #sat_data-location}

-The location where your information is stored depends on the {{site.data.keyword.cloud_notm}} region that manages the control plane of your {{site.data.keyword.satelliteshort}} location.
-By selecting the {{site.data.keyword.cloud_notm}} region that is closest to your {{site.data.keyword.satelliteshort}} location, your data is automatically spread across a multizone metro area for high availability.
-Because the {{site.data.keyword.cloud_notm}} region might be in a different city or country than the infrastructure hosts that you bring to your {{site.data.keyword.satelliteshort}} location, make sure that your data can be stored in the selected {{site.data.keyword.cloud_notm}} region.
+The location where your information is stored depends on the {{site.data.keyword.cloud_notm}} multizone metro that manages the control plane of your {{site.data.keyword.satelliteshort}} location.
+By selecting the {{site.data.keyword.cloud_notm}} multizone metro that is closest to your {{site.data.keyword.satelliteshort}} location, your data is automatically spread across a multizone metro area for high availability.
+Because the {{site.data.keyword.cloud_notm}} multizone metro might be in a different city or country than the infrastructure hosts that you bring to your {{site.data.keyword.satelliteshort}} location, make sure that your data can be stored in the selected {{site.data.keyword.cloud_notm}} multizone metro.

 ## How can I remove my information?
 {: #sat-data-removal}